AC/DC Frontman Brian Johnson Survives Scary Roll-Over Car Crash, Emerges From Vehicle Unscathed

 Brian Johnson’s accident came during the qualifying heat of the charity race, so he was unable to start in the official race, which featured 30 drivers in classic Austin A30s and A35s racing on a 3.66-mile Grand Prix circuit course.
 According to Silverstone Classic’s official website, other celebrities who competed in the five-team race included Olympic gold medalist Jason Kenny, three-time boxing World Champion Carl Froch, and Howard Donald from Engish pop group Take That.

-Johnson, who retired from AC/DC last year due to his serious hearing problems, has long been a car and racing enthusiast, even penning a book on the subject,

-Cars That Rock with Brian Johnson: Burn Rubber with Brian in the Most Iconic Cars Ever Built.
-Johnson also hosted the show Cars that Rock With Brian Johnson.
+Johnson, who retired from AC/DC last year due to his serious hearing problems, has long been a car and racing enthusiast, even penning a book, Cars That Rock with Brian Johnson: Burn Rubber with Brian in the Most Iconic Cars Ever Built.
+Johnson also hosted the show Cars that Rock with Brian Johnson.
 Brian has even blamed his love for auto racing for his hearing loss, attributing his disability to racing and not the decades of performing loud music in rock arenas.

 AC/DC’s Brian Johnson wrecks classic car in insane crash, walks away unscathed: https://t.co/4ln8qufXyv pic.twitter.com/L7QSNSWNHM